In a matter of days, Pfizer CEO says they'll be ready to ask for approval of a Covid-19 vaccine for kids

 Until vaccines are approved for younger children, the CDC has recommended mask wearing for students, teachers and visitors in schools from kindergarten through grade 12, along with improved ventilation, physical distancing and testing on a screening basis.

-"We know how to keep them safe," CDC Director Dr. Rochelle Walensky told CBS Sunday.
+"We know how to keep them safe," Walensky told CBS on Sunday.
 "When we don't use the proper mitigation, they're more likely to have outbreaks."

 Former FDA Commissioner Dr. Scott Gottlieb said he encourages parents to vaccinate their children when they can.